jamesjsong/jamesjsong.github.io/_posts/2022-03-23-Translation-of-a-Prayer.markdown

 ---
 layout: post
-title:  Prayer on 3.13.22
+title:  Translation of a Prayer
 date:   2022-03-23
 categories: jekyll update
 ---

 James Song

-**Notes**

-Below is a translation of my [dad's prayer](https://youtu.be/7-5lxR83Kdg?t=4007), which he gave after his March 13 sermon on John 2:1-12, on Jesus turning water into wine.
+Below is a translation of [my dad's prayer](https://youtu.be/7-5lxR83Kdg?t=4007), which he gave after his March 13 sermon on John 2:1-12, on Jesus turning water into wine.

 Most Korean prayers I've heard--and I have heard  thousands--are elevated and drawn out.
-This second feature makes translating Korean prayers tricky.
-The string of verbs of a Korean sentence comes at the end, while off-the-cuff multiple elaborations of a point crowd the middles of sentences.
+So translating Korean prayers is tricky.
 One would never *write* a prayer in this way.
-Spoken, it can make sense.
-At least the preacher said so.
+Spoken, it can make sense, according to my dad.

 -